fsharp/fsharp.org/guides/cloud/index.md

 ---
 layout: default
-title: Cloud Programming | The F# Software Foundation
+title: Guide: Cloud Programming | The F# Software Foundation
-headline: Cloud Data, Compute and Messaging with F#
+headline: Guide: Cloud Data, Compute and Messaging with F#
 redirect_from: "/cloud/index.html"
 ---

-This is an overview of the packages and tools for scalable data processing with F#, particularly for taking advantage of scalable cloud-computing resources.
-To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/cloud/index.md) and send the pull request.
+This guide is an overview of the packages and tools for scalable data processing with F#, particularly for taking advantage of scalable cloud-computing resources.
+To contribute to this guide, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/cloud/index.md) and send a pull request.

 ## Table of Contents